Generic Name: Azathioprine Injection (ay za THYE oh preen)

 - You may need to have your skin checked while you take azathioprine injection.
 Talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with azathioprine injection may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with azathioprine injection may either raise the chance of an infection or make the vaccine not work as well.

 - If you are taking warfarin, talk with your doctor.
 You may need to have your blood work checked more closely while you are taking it with azathioprine injection.